Legal, Risk & Compliance

 Data Privacy: A hotspot for legal and compliance professionals.

-10 months ago by Linus Choo / Back to all blogs
+about 1 year ago by Linus Choo / Back to all blogs

 Our digital age has led to an explosion of data exchanged and collected across countless of business sectors.
 The staggering demand for data privacy and security expertise shows no signs of slowing, as organisations recognise the business-critical role of privacy specialists in our ever-evolving operating and regulatory landscape.

 In tight talent markets like Singapore and Hong Kong where demand for such specialists shows no sign of slowing, data privacy has become a hotspot for legal and compliance professionals to specialise.

 Here, Ethos BeathChapman’s Legal, Risk & Compliance executive recruitment practice reflects on challenges faced by organisations and offers actionable advice to practitioners considering a transition into the data privacy domain.

 The exponential growth of data revealed risks and vulnerabilities that organisations had been unprepared for.
 In 2020’s highest profile data breach, a coordinated hack by bitcoin youth scammers into the Twitter accounts of influential individuals including Joe Biden, Barack Obama, Elon Musk, Jeff Bezos and Bill Gates, threw the social media giant’s security under global scrutiny.